Learning Navigation Behaviors End-to-End with AutoRL

-With observations, action space, true objectives, and rewards defined, training a vanilla DDPG just requires selecting actor and critic network architectures.
+With observations, action space, true objectives, and parameterized rewards defined, training deep RL requires selecting neural network architecture.
 Network architecture affects the quality of the trained agent: the capacity of the network determines what the agent can learn.
-For actor and critic, we choose feed-forward fully-connected networks (Fig. \ref{fig:shape-ddpg}, left most) and fix network depth, leaving the size of each layer as our tunable hyperparameter.
-We choose shallow and wide networks because their fast inference time makes them feasible for on-board high frequency robot control.
+In this work, we use feed-forward fully-connected networks and fix network depth, leaving the size of each layer as our tunable hyperparameter.
+However, the hyperparameter tuning technique can be applied to any network architecture.